Incorporated 1826/Population 18,000+

 The eastern trailhead of the 25-mile Shoreline Greenway Trail is in Madison at Hammonasset Beach State Park, Connecticut’s largest and most visited state park.
 (The Trail’s western trailhead is at Lighthouse Point on New Haven Harbor).

 Even though the whole length of trail in Hammonasset Park is not finished, it is very walk-able, bike-able, and ski-able.
 The peninsula has been completed and it is the most beautiful section of trail yet.

-Trail Access: The trail in Hammonasset can be accessed by parking in the Hammonasset campground parking lot during the off season and walking north along the entrance road until you come to the walkway across the marsh on the west side of the entrance road.
-You may also park in the partially finished Shoreline Greenway Trail eastern trailhead parking lot east of the entrance road off Route One.
-The trail can also be reached from the Post Road between Webster Point Road and the park entrance.
-Parking is allowed on the grassy strip on the south side of the Post Road as long as the car is fully off the pavement.
+Trail Access: The trail in Hammonasset can be accessed by parking in the Shoreline Greenway Trail eastern trailhead parking lot east of the park entrance road off Route One.
 Parking is not allowed along the park entrance road near the walkway.
 You are at risk of receiving a $75 ticket from the Enconn Police.

 Many Words of Thanks